zerothi/sisl/docs/tutorials/tutorial_02.rst

      graphene = geom.graphene(1.42)

-* Simple, body-centered and face-centered cubic as well as HCP All have the same interface::
+* Simple-, body- and face-centered cubic as well as HCP All have the same interface::

      sc = geom.sc(2.5)